 “Drawing is the First Art, everything else springs from that.” ~ Robert A. Nelson

-Robert A. Nelson left the New York City Pop Culture Scene in the 60’s to work with students at the University of North Dakota and then Ohio State University, Cleveland.
+Robert A. Nelson left the New York City Pop Culture Scene in the 60’s to work with students at the University of North Dakota and then Cleveland State University.
 He also was a Professor at his Alma Mater, The Art Institute of Chicago, where he earned his B.A.E.; The University of Manitoba, Winnipeg; The University of North Carolina, Chapel Hill; and Millersville University, PA, where he was confirmed Professor Emeritus.
 He received his Doctorate from NYU.
-Dr. Nelson has influenced thousands of students who have snatched up and cherished the sketches he’s made on scraps of paper in classrooms across the country while sharing his passion for life, art, and art making.
+Dr. Nelson has influenced thousands of students who have snatched up and cherished the sketches he’s made on scraps of paper in classrooms across the country while sharing his passion for life, art, and art-making.
 Many of Bob’s students are successful working artists around the globe— and I suspect most of them can tell you a “Bob Story” or two.

 “I hope people find it interesting.
 I like to amaze them a little bit- the black humor disturbs them in many cases.
 You have to look at it and you have to think about it.” ~ Robert A. Nelson